Volunteer with us and share your enthusiasm!

 Docents are trained to interpret our exhibit trail and New Hampshire’s natural world and act as a welcoming and informative presence for visitors, using educational props and live animals.
 Docents are most active on our exhibit trails May through October, but opportunities are available year-round.
 They can also be found assisting naturalists with programs, leading tours, and hosting hands-on Discovery Tables at fairs, festivals, and other community events throughout the year.
-A formal training program is held each year to train new docents.
+A formal training program is offered each year to train new docents.
 Training is a 40-hour commitment.
 Docents must be 18 years of age or older.